minelli31/minelli31/README.md

 ### Hardtware Engineer
-✝️ | Get wisdom, get understanding;
+✝️ | "Get wisdom, get understanding;
-     Forget not, neither decline from the words of my mouth; Proverbs 4:5
+     Forget not, neither decline from the words of my mouth;" Proverbs 4:5

 💾 | "All that is not eternal is eternally out of date."
 C.S.
 Lewis,